metablaster/WindowsFirewallRuleset/README.md

 ### Export\Import rules

-If you want to export rules from GPO there are 2 methods available:
+If you want to export rules from GPO there are two methods available:

 1. Export in local group policy by clicking on `Export Policy...` menu, after right click on node:\
 `Windows Defender Firewall with Advanced Security - Local Group Policy Object`